vischia/vischia.github.io/teaching.markdown

 ## Next academic year

+- **2026/2027**
+  - Depending on enrollment in ATDTF one of these two:
+    - Course on Applications and Treatment of Data in Technology and Physics, "ATDF", Politechnical School of Engineering of the Universidad de Oviedo (in Spanish) <!--(44h)-->
+    - Course on Numerical Methods and their Application to Physics, "MNAF" <!--(44h)-->, Universidad de Oviedo (in Spanish)
+  - Course on Data Analysis in Modern Physics, "ADFM", Universidad de Oviedo (in Spanish) <!--(45h)-->
+  - Course on Particle Physics in the Energy Frontier (classes on event generators), Universidad de Oviedo (in Spanish) <!--(11h)-->

+## Current academic year

 - **2025/2026**
+  - Two guest lectures on Statistical Methods for Data Analysis and Machine Learning, within the IDPASC Course on Physics at the LHC, LIP Lisboa (in English) <!--(4h)-->
+  - Guest lecture on Quantum Machine Learning, Master in Data Science, Universidad de Cantabria (in Spanish) <!--(2h)-->
-  - Course on Applications and Treatment of Data in Technology and Physics, "ATDF", Politechnical School of Engineering of the Universidad de Oviedo (in Spanish) (to be confirmed, depending on student enrollment.
-Otherwise, back to MNAF!) <!--(44h)
+  - Course on Applications and Treatment of Data in Technology and Physics, "ATDF", Politechnical School of Engineering of the Universidad de Oviedo (in Spanish) <!--(44h)-->
   - Course on Data Analysis in Modern Physics, "ADFM", Universidad de Oviedo (in Spanish) <!--(45h)-->
   - Course on Particle Physics in the Energy Frontier (classes on event generators), Universidad de Oviedo (in Spanish) <!--(11h)-->

-## Current academic year
+## Past academic years

 - **2024/2025**
   - School on Machine Learning, XIV International Conference on New Frontiers in Physics, Kolumbari, Crete <!--(10h)-->
   - Main teacher and coorganiser of Lisbon Machine Learning For Physics School, LIP Lisboa (in English) <!-- (15h)-->
-  - Two guest lectures <!--(4h)--> on Statistical Methods for Data Analysis, within the IDPASC Course on Physics at the LHC, LIP Lisboa (in English)
+  - Two guest lectures on Statistical Methods for Data Analysis, within the IDPASC Course on Physics at the LHC, LIP Lisboa (in English) <!--(4h)-->
   - Invited lecture on Automatic Differentiation, within the course "Programming for Scientific Computing", Lulea Technical University, Sweden (in English)
   - Invited lectures on Differentiable Programming, AI4Physics course, Uppsala Universitet, Sweden (in English) <!-- (6h) -->
   - Guest lecture on Quantum Machine Learning, Master in Data Science, Universidad de Cantabria (in Spanish) <!--(2h)-->
   - Course on Data Analysis in Modern Physics, "ADFM", Universidad de Oviedo (in Spanish) <!--(45h)-->
   - Course on Particle Physics in the Energy Frontier (classes on event generators), Universidad de Oviedo (in Spanish) <!--(11h)-->
-  - Either one of these (depending on whether ADTF has enough students to be activated)
   - Course on Numerical Methods and their Application to Physics, "MNAF" <!--(44h)-->, Universidad de Oviedo (in Spanish)
-    - Course on Applications and Data Treatment in Technology and Physics, "ADTF", at EPI Engineering School <!-- (44h)-->, Universidad de Oviedo (in Spanish)

-## Past academic years

 - **2023/2024**
   - Two guest lectures (one on Automatic Differentiation, the other on Neuromorphic Computing), at the Second COMCHA School, Oviedo, Spain (in English) <!-- (3h) -->